knobs-dials/duppy/README.md

 See also:
 =====
-* [rdfind](https://github.com/pauldreik/rdfind) has similar ideas on optimizating duplicate file finding, and more extensive actions
+* [rdfind](https://github.com/pauldreik/rdfind) also eliminates a bunch of options up front and with minimal reading